 Finally, if you wish to limit the visibility of the object/lights by distance, enter that distance, in meters, into the Cut-off Distance field.

 Click the Calculate button.
-The .asm code for the separation planes will

-  appear in the large text box.
-You can paste the code into your .asm
+The .asm code for the separation planes will appear in the large text box.
+You can paste the code into your .asm file.

-  file.

-  Texture Manager ("TM") is a utility for converting compressed and

-  uncompressed image files between formats used for, or as a source for,

-  Microsoft Flight Simulator scenery textures.
-The conversion medium is

-  Martin Wright's mwgfx.dll and mwdll.dll, which are the same .dlls

-  required by DXTbmp and other of Martin's utilities.
-(If you have not

-  previously installed these. dlls, you may obtain them at no charge from

-  http://mwgfx.co.uk.)
-Thanks to Martin both for creating the .dlls and

-  making available the development information to me.
+Texture Manager ("TM") is a utility for converting compressed and uncompressed image files between formats used for, or as a source for, Microsoft Flight Simulator scenery textures.
+The conversion medium is Martin Wright's mwgfx.dll and mwdll.dll, which are the same .dlls required by DXTbmp and other of Martin's utilities.
+(If you have not previously installed these DLLs, you may obtain them free of charge from Martin's web page.)
+Thanks to Martin both for creating the .dlls and making available the development information to me.